 |Upgrade your wireless router.

 I upgraded my wireless router to the fastest one I could find.
 Based on CNET tests and some research, I opted for the Linksys router you see here.
 It’s blazing fast, the wireless coverage is amazing, and it’s throughput is other worldly to support a bunch of streaming devices throughout the house.
 It’s not a requirement for any of this, but it can help significantly.
+I also upgraded my modem recently and that made a world a difference in streaming to so many different devices around the house.

 This is just a tip but make sure you get a receipt and hold on to it for the return of any of your cable boxes and remotes and such.
 Once you’re gone, you won’t want to deal with the cable companies ever again.